raj-saxena/blog-site/content/blog/2020/Continuous-deployment-to-gke-with-github-actions/index.md

 I tried it and it worked perfectly 🎉.

-Since then, we have updated all of our services to use similar pattern of splitting `build` & `deploy` jobs & are now happily shipping code to all environments with each change.
+Since then, we have updated all of our services to use a similar pattern of splitting `build` & `deploy` jobs & are now happily shipping code to all environments with each change.

 ![Photo by Mike Benna on Unsplash](./mike-benna-X-NAMq6uP3Q-unsplash.jpg)

+If you have read so far, I am curious to learn from you?
+* What do you think of the solution?
+* Do you use Github Actions as well?
+* Do you deploy continuously to Kubernetes as well?
-How do you do it?
+* How do you do it now?
+And if you can, how would you change it?

 ___
 ### Permissions required for the Service account.